TESTOSTERONE REPLACEMENT THERAPY

 More productive at work

 Testosterone replacement therapy has been and remains controversial because of the possible side effects of its use and because the long-term effects of testosterone replacement are largely unknown.

 Testosterone supplementation or therapy should not be confused with the super-physiologic and large doses of testosterone and other anabolic steroids that have been abused by some bodybuilders and athletes.
-These large doses of steroids are almost always not needed or indicated in the first place, are often unmonitored by a physician and are dangerous and unwise.
+These large doses of steroids are usually not needed or indicated in the first place, are often unmonitored by a physician and are dangerous and unwise.

 Before a man is started on testosterone replacement therapy it is important that his physician check the baseline status of many laboratory tests, perform a thorough physical exam and examine his prostate.
 Men using testosterone replacement need to be monitored at regular intervals by both blood tests and physical exams to make sure that there are no adverse effects of the testosterone therapy.
-Notwithstanding any physician's best efforts to prevent side effects of testosterone replacement therapy, there are occasionally side effects, including:
+Notwithstanding any physician's best efforts to prevent side effects of testosterone replacement therapy, there are often side effects, including:

 POSSIBLE SIDE EFFECTS OF TESTOSTERONE REPLACEMENT

 Some men should not use testosterone therapy.
 They include men who have or who have ever had prostate or breast cancer, men who have an enlarged prostate or a high PSA.

 We do not offer testosterone replacement therapy in our practice.
 If we determine that you may benefit from testosterone replacement therapy, you will be referred to an endocrinologist for this treatment.